Harold Cole: Suzanne Warenghem

 In the summer of 1941, Cole became romantically involved with Suzanne Warenghem, one-half English, 19 years old, living in Paris, and a successful guide for the Pat Line.
-Despite warnings of Cole's double-dealing, she became his chief assistant as well as his lover, apparently believing that he was a British agent.
+Despite warnings of Cole's double-dealing, she became his chief assistant and lover, apparently believing he was a British agent.
 Cole and Warenghem were married on 10 April 1942 in Paris.
-She was arrested along with Cole on 9 June 1942, but in the subsequent trial she was judged innocent of espionage.
-During the trial, she finally realized that Cole was a traitor to Britain and France.
-"She was naive, because she was a real patriot," a British agent said of her.
-Alone, penniless, and pregnant, she found her way to Marseilles where the Pat Line helped her, although she was under suspicion because of her association with Cole.
-On 31 October 1942 she gave birth but the child died on 12 January 1943.
+She was arrested along with Cole on 9 June 1942, but in the subsequent trial, she was judged innocent of espionage.
+During the trial, she finally realised that Cole was a traitor to Britain and France.
+"She was naive, because she was a real patriot," a British agent said.
+Alone, penniless, and pregnant, she found her way to Marseille, where the Pat Line helped her, although she was under suspicion because of her association with Cole.
+She gave birth on 31 October 1942, but the child died on 12 January 1943.

 In March 1943, Warenghem was re-arrested on the charge of helping a British agent escape prison.
 She was sent to Castres prison.
 On 16 September 1943, she escaped along with Special Operations Executive (SOE) agent Blanche Charlet.
 Charlet and Warenghem reached open country and, helped by a local farmer, took refuge in a Benedictine monastery.
-There they sheltered in a guest house for two months before the monks took them to an escape line which helped people flee France by walking across the Pyrénées mountains to Spain.
+There, they sheltered in a guest house for two months before the monks took them to an escape line that helped people flee France by walking across the Pyrénées mountains to Spain.
 Heavy snow prevented them from crossing the mountains.

-Having failed to cross into Spain, Charlet and Warenghem, now in touch with SOE headquarters in London, undertook a cross country saga.
+Having failed to cross into Spain, Charlet and Warenghem, now in touch with SOE headquarters in London, undertook a cross-country saga.
 First, they journeyed to Paris and then to Lyon.
 Warenghem heard from friends that Cole was inquiring about her.
 Frightened, she took the false identity of Aline Le Gale and slept with a pistol under her pillow.
-From Lyon Warenghem and Charlet traveled to the Jura Mountains near the border of Switzerland.
-In April 1944, SOE arranged for Charlet and Warenghem to escape from France.
-To do so, they crossed France again to Brittany where they were picked up on a beach by a small boat, and rowed offshore to a motor torpedo boat, a dangerous operation as the Germans were fortifying the French coast in anticipation of an Allied invasion.
-During their escape they were fired on, but their boat outpaced German pursuers and they arrived safely in Plymouth on 20 April 1944.
+From Lyon, Warenghem and Charlet travelled to the Jura Mountains near the border of Switzerland.
+In April 1944, SOE arranged for Charlet and Warenghem to escape France.
+To do so, they crossed France again to Brittany, where they were picked up on a beach by a small boat and rowed offshore to a motor torpedo boat, a dangerous operation as the Germans were fortifying the French coast in anticipation of an Allied invasion.
+They were fired on during their escape, but their boat outpaced German pursuers and arrived safely in Plymouth on 20 April 1944.
 Warenghem, who changed her name to Suzanne Warren, never saw Cole again.